Sneha764/Mockoon-User-Authorization-API/README.md

   - With valid Authorization (i.e header exists): returns profile details
   - Without token (if header doesnt exist): returns `401 Unauthorized`
 - `GET /users`: Returns a list of user objects
+- `PUT /users/:id`: Updates user information for the given id.
+Returns a success message with updated details
+- `DELETE /users/:id`: Deletes the user with the given id.
+Returns a confirmation message and deleted userId
+- `GET /`: Returns a text saying server is running.

 ---

 ## Frontend UI